bdnorris/DES-340/projects/project05.md

 Collect information from your user testing session, make any necessary adjustments, and make sure you have included the necessary items on your InVision board as noted below.

-# Planning Your Design and Development
+# Planning your design

-### Style Tiles
+### Style tiles

-Instead of designing a full page layout in Photoshop or Illustrator and then attempting to translate this into a coded page, we’re going to approach our final design using the concept of “Style Tiles.”
+The next step is to develop a "Style Tile."
+This will allow us to define the look and feel of our site, and quickly iterate changes, rather than start with a complex, full-page. design.
 This allows us to efficiently show the look and feel of the site as a whole, rather than focusing on one particular page.

 We’re going to continue to approach this project with the idea that it is a large complex web project, even though we’re only touching bits and pieces.
 As you can probably imagine, it would be a vast and complex undertaking to design an entire large site by having an Illustrator file for every single page and possible configuration of a site.
 Instead, developing style tiles, style guides, and wireframes—along with careful art direction—can be an efficient way to get a project up and running.
 It’s also a great way to begin showing a client work, without too much initial time investment.